shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 is a general-purpose language that embraces the fundamental nature of code as evaluated data, and __simple HTML-templating just falls out of that idea__.

-If this piques your interest, you can gain a more comprehensive understanding of it in the [ClojureScript Syntax in 15 minutes](https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes) guide.
+If this piques your interest, you can quickly gain a more comprehensive understanding of it in the [ClojureScript Syntax in 15 minutes](https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes) guide.